Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

-# Intodution
+# Introduction

-I'm an 20 years old, from Brazil and a programmer.
-I speak Portuguese and English, love technology, mainly software.
-I am a developer since 2018, and professionally since July 2021 when I started to work at <a href="https://www.materialize.pro" target="_blank">Materialize</a>, there I learn a lot about <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">Elm, Sass, Html</a> and how to be productive.
-Honestly, they shaped me, in addition to the basics, I also learned to speak and communicate better, to use docker and to be curious and enthusiastic about technology.
+I'm a 20 year old programmer from Brazil.
+I speak both Portuguese and English, love technology, mainly software.
+I've been a developer since 2018, and professionally since July 2021 when I started to work at
+<a href="https://www.materialize.pro" target="_blank">Materialize</a>, a place where I earned a lot of knowledge
+about <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">Elm, Sass, Html</a> and how to improve my productivity.
+In all honesty, they shaped me.
+In addition to the basics, I also learned to speak and communicate better, learned how to use docker and how to be curious and enthusiastic about technology.

-Then I start to work at the [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28).
-And get access to the US market.
+Then I started a job at the [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28) and got access to the U.S. Market.
-After a few jobs as a freelancer I got an opportunity with a client, to work at [Reside](https://resideadmissions.com), and now I'm working there.
+After a few jobs as a freelancer, a client offered a job offer at [Reside](https://resideadmissions.com), which is where I currently work at.

-Today work with <a href="https://www.materialize.pro" target="_blank">Materialize</a> at <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">GitLab</a> as a front-end developer, and as a freelance at [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28).
-I program for about 3 years.
+Nowadays I work with Reside front-end developer, and freelance at UpWork.
+I've been programming for about 5 years now.

+You can check out more of my work at website and my GitHub.

-You can see more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).
+You can check out more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).

-I love yor work with **Elm**, **Sass**, **Html** and have experience with ReatJS & ReactNative.
+I love your work with  **Elm**, **Sass**, **Html** and got experience with ReatJS and ReactNative.

 ## Contributions - [![wakatime](https://wakatime.com/badge/user/e70c3421-dcb3-4fcf-88db-cdecffe55352.svg)](https://wakatime.com/@e70c3421-dcb3-4fcf-88db-cdecffe55352)